billsidea/servo-sorter/README.md

 - **servo_count** - the number of servos your sorting process is using (the number of available bins will always be equal to the servo_count + 1)
 - **driver_i2c_addresses** - a list of i2c addresses associated to your PCA9685 servo drivers
 - **actuation_ranges** - a "list of lists" containing the actuation ranges (e.g. 90, 180, etc. depending on what types of micro servos you're using)
-- **main_angles** - a "list of lists" containing the "main" angle values for each sevo being used
+- **main_angles** - a "list of lists" containing the "main" angle values for each servo being used
 - **alt_angles** - a "list of lists" containing the "alt" angle values for each servo being used
 - (optional) **servo_sleep_duration_seconds** - the number of seconds between each servo movement; defaults to 0; partial seconds are allowed (e.g. .5)
 - (optional) **avoid_unnecessary_servo_movement** - determines whether to move only the servos necessary for the specified bin (True) or move all servos (False); defaults to True